Visit Ziwa Rhino Sanctuary, now called Ziwa Rhino and Wildlife Ranch in Uganda!

 The Sanctuary has become a favorite, with Birders visiting Uganda.
 Birding is often overlooked but not to-be-missed activity at Ziwa Sanctuary.

-Spend a night or two at Amuka Lodge and enjoy the array of feathered friends seen on a Birding Walk at Ziwa Rhino Sanctuary and Wildlife Ranch.
+Spend a night at Amuka Lodge and enjoy the feathered friends seen on a Birding Walk at Ziwa Rhino Sanctuary and Wildlife Ranch.

 How much time do you need: at least two hours morning or late afternoon